P-aLu/VEEAMStealer/README.md

 # VEEAMStealer

-Little Tool that allow you to steal VEEAM Backup And Replication passwords.
+Little Tool that enables you to steal VEEAM Backup And Replication passwords.

 Usage :